 Plow Back Ratio Calculator

-The followings particulars are to be entered into the plow back ratio calculator.
+The following particulars are to be entered into the plow back ratio calculator.

 The formula for calculating it is: